 - 17. Another area that has called for increased efforts of the Registry in recent years in the area of voluntary cooperation pertains to States' support to the Trust Fund for Family Visits ("TFFV").
-The Registry refers here to paragraphs 29 to 33 of its 2019 Report on Cooperation.
 As family visits to indigent detainees are subsidized entirely through voluntary contributions by States, non-governmental organizations and individuals to the TFFV, the full and timely implementation of these essential rights is intrinsically linked to the availability of adequate funding.
-Since its establishment in 2010, the Fund has received a total of 290,000 Euros from six States, for which the Court expresses its appreciation.
-However, as it happened at the end of 2019, when the Fund had been depleted, and as was conveyed by the Registrar at the 17th session of the ASP, it remains necessary to stress the importance of sustainable and adequate funding for this activity, so as to avoid potential negative outfalls on the integrity of the proceedings and the legitimacy of the ICC. - 18.
+Since its establishment in 2010, the Fund has received a total of 304, 000 Euros from States, for which the Court expresses its appreciation.
+The Court is grateful for the pledge donation of 20 000 euros made by Avocats Sans Frontières (ASF) thanks to the support of the European Union to finance family visits at the detention centre.
+It remains necessary to stress the importance of sustainable and adequate funding for this activity, so as to avoid potential negative outfalls on the integrity of the proceedings and the legitimacy of the ICC. - 18.
 During the reporting period, the Court also continued to receive crucial support and cooperation from the UN.
-The Court is grateful for the important role OLA plays in coordinating its requests for assistance to various departments of the UN Secretariat, to the UN funds, programmes and offices, as well as to Specialized Agencies and to the UN missions deployed in various parts of the world where the Court is involved, and relies on its Liaising Office based in New York to engage strategically with the UN and States. - 19.
+The Court is grateful for the important role OLA plays in coordinating its requests for assistance to various departments of the UN Secretariat, to the UN funds, programmes and offices, as well as to Specialized Agencies and to the UN missions deployed in various parts of the world where the Court is involved, and relies on its Liaising Office based in New York to engage strategically with the UN and States.
+To maintain and strengthen this crucial relationship, a joint roundtable of the United Nations and the Court was held virtually on 19, 20, 25, 26 and 27 May 2021. - 19.
 The Court continued to maintain Country Offices in the DRC, the CAR, Mali, Côte d'Ivoire, Uganda and Georgia.
 The Country Offices provide in-country security, administrative and logistical support to the activities of the parties and participants to the proceedings before the Court, notably the OTP, defence teams, legal representatives for victims and the Trust Fund for Victims ("TFV").
 The Country Offices also handle a number of Registry functions in relation to witness protection, victim participation, outreach and cooperation.
 Engagement and cooperation with national and local authorities, international organisations and the diplomatic community are among the key aspects in the work of the Country Offices, without which the Court could not maintain sustainable operations in the situation countries.

-- 20. Based on the analysis of the main challenges regarding cooperation, the Court has identified the following recommendations: - Recommendation 1: States should strive to maintain a high level of cooperation for all requests coming from the Court, including requests that might be perceived as sensitive or technically complicated at first glance. - Recommendation 2: In particular, States could consider: requesting or offering consultations and facilitating meetings between the Court organs formulating the requests and the competent national authorities ultimately in charge of executing them with a view to finding solutions together; suggesting potential alternative ways to assist or transmit the information sought; or organising regular bilateral meetings to follow up on the execution of such requests to exchange on the most efficient way forward. - Recommendation 3: In addition, it has been the Court's experience that the availability of channels of communication and simplified domestic procedures for dealing with ICC cooperation requests, as well as coordination and information sharing between national authorities dealing with Court cooperation requests, all contribute to a smoother, more efficient cooperation.
+- 20. Based on the analysis of the main challenges regarding cooperation, the Court has identified the following recommendations, which remain relevant: - Recommendation 1: States should strive to maintain a high level of cooperation for all requests coming from the Court, including requests that might be perceived as sensitive or technically complicated at first glance. - Recommendation 2: In particular, States could consider: requesting or offering consultations and facilitating meetings between the Court organs formulating the requests and the competent national authorities ultimately in charge of executing them with a view to finding solutions together; suggesting potential alternative ways to assist or transmit the information sought; or organising regular bilateral meetings to follow up on the execution of such requests to exchange on the most efficient way forward. - Recommendation 3: In addition, it has been the Court's experience that the availability of channels of communication and simplified domestic procedures for dealing with ICC cooperation requests, as well as coordination and information sharing between national authorities dealing with Court cooperation requests, all contribute to a smoother, more efficient cooperation.